If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 “The phone never quit ringing.
 There would be stacks and stacks and stacks of tip sheets on the desks,” said Huckabay.

-At one point, police had 342 suspects to check out based on what they knew.
-Five-hundred and forty dollars was missing from the register.
+At one point, police had 342 suspects to investigate based on what they knew.
+A total of $524 was missing from the register.
 Two guns had been used during the crime.
 When firefighters first tried to access the scene, the doors were locked.
-Store protocol was to lock the doors 10 minutes prior to closing.
-Investigators started to focus on young teens, including 16-year-old Maurice Pierce who had been arrested at the Northcross Mall with a gun.
+Store protocol was to lock the doors ten minutes prior to closing.
+Investigators started to focus on young teens, including 16-year-old Maurice Pierce, who had been arrested at the Northcross Mall with a gun.

 “He sounded good.
 We had to move on him,” Jones said.
 Investigators also picked up Pierce’s friends who had been hanging out with him the day of the murders – Michael Scott, Robert Springsteen and Forrest Welborn.